Tinkoff/libvirt-exporter/README.md

 # Prometheus libvirt exporter

-`build_static.sh` - builds a statically linked copy of this exporter in an Alpine Linux based container.
-`Dockerfile` - creates a docker container with dynamically linked libvirt-exporter.
+ - `Dockerfile` - creates a docker container with dynamically linked libvirt-exporter.
 Make an image and run with `docker container run -p9177:9177 -v /var/run/libvirt:/var/run/libvirt yourcontainername`.
-`buildindocker.sh` - builds image based on `Dockerbuildimage` and builds dynamically-linked libvirt-exporter in that image.
+Based on the latest golang:alpine.
+ - `build-with` - builds dynamically linked libvirt-exporter in the container based on Dockerfile specified as an argument.
+Ex.: `build-with ./build_container/Dockerfile.ubuntu2004` will build libvirt-exporter for Ubuntu 20.04.

 # Historical
 Project forked from https://github.com/kumina/libvirt_exporter and substantially rewritten.